Leeds Bradford Airport scraps expansion plans amid climate crisis concerns

 The massive 34,000 square metre facility would have paved the way for some 3 million more air passengers a year at the West Yorkshire hub, turning it into the second busiest airport in the north.

-But campaigners – which included more 75 separate climate groups and resident associations, as well as local MPs – said the expansion was entirely at odds with the UK’s pledge to tackle the climate crisis.
+But campaigners – which included more than 75 separate climate groups and resident associations, as well as local MPs – said the expansion was entirely at odds with the UK’s pledge to tackle the climate crisis.

 Reacting to the dropping of the plans, Chris Foren, chair of the Group for Action on Leeds Bradford Airport said it was a “victory for climate and communities”.